ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 Other fields (top level in json):
 -------------------------
-* uid same but it is within properties block in Modernise (and M on the front, for Modernise)
+* uid same but has M on the front, for Modernise
-* Legacy "applicationType": "Classic", doesn't have Modernise equivalent but should not be needed status same but within properties block in Modernise,  capital Registered or Processing in legacy, lowercase enum registered or processing in Modernise statusDate only exists in Legacy, should be able to manage without this for Use?
+* Legacy "applicationType": "Classic", doesn't have Modernise equivalent but should not be needed status is at present, the same but within properties block in Modernise,  capital Registered or Processing in legacy, lowercase enum registered or processing in Modernise.
+This is not yet signed off and may change in Modernise and take the form cannot-register rather than Cannot Register statusDate only exists in Legacy, should be able to manage without this for Use?
 * legacy lpaDonorSignatureDate (YYYY-MM-DD) appears to be replaced with signedAt (2024-01-10T23:00:00Z) for Modernise , IS needed for Use an LPA
 * channel (top-level) - may be needed in future by Use to deduce whether IaP is image or text